grobinx/sql-taaf/readme.md

   - `(select [distinct] ...) [as] [alias] [(field definition)]`
 - CTE in with clause
   - `[recursive] identifier [(field list)] [as] (statement)`
-- Resolve keywords and builds AST
+- Resolve keywords for builds AST
   - `WITH, SELECT, FROM, WHERE, ORDER BY, GROUP BY, HAVING, UNION [ALL], INTERSECT, EXCEPT, LIMIT, OFFSET, CASE WHEN THEN ELSE END`
 - Supported but without building AST (for now)
   - `DELETE, UPDATE, INSERT, SET, VALUES`